SolidDigital/Recipes/app/index.md

         * existing masseuse ones
     * rivets
     * iteration
-* gh as a library
-    * creating static pages
-    * creating custom endpoints
-    * using gh core separately (queries)
-    * using bridgetown to create responses
-    * creating a namespaced api

 * git
     * undoing things with reflog
     * editing using git rebase -i